 The first mini flag called ''we hold the power'' was made by master flag maker Baba Issaka after we released a short film on his life. - watch here

 The proverbial meaning behind this flag is power and strength.

 The second collection of mini flags was made by Issac Badowah called ''the fruitful tree''

-The third collection of mini flags are made by Nana Entsi, you can find some of his collections for sale on our shop here
+The third collection of mini flags is made by Nana Entsi, you can find some of his collections for sale in our shop here

-The proverbial meaning behind this plane design was influenced by technology innovations introduced by the British authorities during the first quarter of the 20th century which were quickly absorbed into Asafo iconology design and was used to express power and mobility over rivals.
+The proverbial meaning behind this plane design was influenced by technological innovations introduced by the British authorities during the first quarter of the 20th century which were quickly absorbed into Asafo iconology design and were used to express power and mobility over rivals.

-We are mid way through 2022 and with the heightened "pandemic" of 2020 behind us, we are looking forward to working on a new collections of flags and collaborations!
+We are mid-way through 2022 and with the heightened pandemic behind us, we are looking forward to working on a new collection of flags and collaborations.

 For details on private commissions please get in touch via our contact page or email - firstname.lastname@example.org